On persistence properties in weighted spaces for solutions of the fractional Korteweg-de Vries equation

 Next, we set $3/2+\alpha \leq \theta \leq 1$.
 Once we have verified \eqref{eqzeromean2} for the initial data, the deduction of this result for arbitrary time follows the same reasoning in the proof of Lemma \ref{claimnegade0.1}.
 Indeed, an application of \eqref{Holdercond} reveals

 where we employed that $|\xi|^{1/2+\alpha-\epsilon}\in L^2_{loc}(\mathbb{R})$, whenever $0<\epsilon<1+\alpha$.
-Finally, by using \eqref{Holdercond} to increase the magnitude of the weight considered as in the preceding arguments, by simple modification to the deduction of \eqref{eqlowdisp2}, we obtain \eqref{eqzeromean3}.
+Finally, by using \eqref{Holdercond} to increase the magnitude of the weight considered, by simple modification to the deduction of \eqref{eqlowdisp2}, we obtain \eqref{eqzeromean3}.
 This completes the proof of the lemma. \end{proof}